 If you are diagnosed with IBS, the symptom management tools in your toolbox will be specific to you.
-Remember that while IBS support communities can be helpful, every IBS patient is different.
-What works for someone else may not be right for you and vise versa.
+Remember that while IBS support communities can be helpful, every patient is different.
+What works for someone else may not be right for you and vice versa.
 When someone insists there is one treatment method for IBS, remember Bob and his asparagus.

 If you came here to understand IBS, this is what I want you to take away:

 IBS is a chronic disorder of the large intestines (colon).
 It has no signs to look for, no tests to confirm your diagnosis, and currently, no cure.
 However, it does have a specific set of criteria and is a legitimate and recognized disorder.
 With this in mind, if you are experiencing frequent abdominal pain combined with problematic bowel movements it’s time to speak to your doctor.

 Finally, I want you to take away hope that there are more avenues to explore, possibilities to consider, and most importantly, that you are not alone.

 If you liked this article, subscribe to my mailing list below.
 You’ll get new articles and low FODMAP recipes delivered right to your inbox.